 Table Of Contents

 There’s not much like a city-wide festival to awaken us from our winter slumber and get us moving again.
-This year, The Brisbane River and city landmarks will once again be transformed into a stage for an explosion of arts and performance to occur between September 1 – 23 for Brisbane Festival.
-Whether it be watching on in wonder at a multicolour drone show, seeing a mindblowing circus act inside St John’s Cathedral, or getting a good spot for Riverfire, there’s something for everyone this year.
+This year, The Brisbane River and city landmarks will once again be transformed into a stage for an explosion of arts and performance to occur from September 5 to September 27 for Brisbane Festival.
+Whether it be watching on in wonder at a multicolour drone show, seeing a mindblowing glowing world at the City Botanic Gardens, or getting a good spot for Riverfire, there’s something for everyone this year.
 Take a look at our pick of events, installations and performances below.

 Riverfire